 Ghugni is extremely versatile dish and I particularly like to have it as ghugni chaat.
 With range of flavours added to it, it taste just scrumptious and looks so appetizing.
 However, depending upon the occasion or time of the day ghugni can be served with bread-ghugni for breakfast, luchi ghugni for light dinner or lunch or simply plain with no frills attached as an evening snack.

-Bengali Niramish Ghugni / Yellow Pea Curry is popular street food from Kolkata.
+Bengali Niramish Ghugni / Yellow Pea Curry

 - 200 gm Dried Yellow Pea / Vatana